 Whether or not it is worthwhile applying television techniques to industrial processes depends very much on whether the camera equipment, in particular, can be made sufficiently simple and inexpensive.
-In this country Pye have recognised, this requirement by introducing a small and light camera containing an exceptionally small pick-up tube, Now, another miniature tube designed for such applications has been put on the market by RCA - the type 6198 Vidicon.
+In this country Pye have recognised this requirement by introducing a small and light camera containing an exceptionally small pick-up tube, Now, another miniature tube designed for such applications has been put on the market by RCA - the type 6198 Videcon.
 It measures 1 inch in diameter and 6< in long.

 In operation, the photo-conductive layer acts as a leaky capacitor, and when the scene is focused on it the 'plate' nearest the scanning beam acquires a corresponding pattern of positive charges.
-In the process of scanning, the deposition of electrons from the beam reduces these charges on the near 'plate' to the potential of the cathode.
+In the process of scanning, the deposition of electrons from the low velocity beam reduces these charges on the near 'plate' to the potential of the cathode.
 As a result there are changes in the potential difference between the two 'plates' of the photoconductive layer, and these constitute the output signal.